rshom/deepi-os/doc/manual-setup.md

 ## Initial boot ##

-1. Plug the SD Card in and power up the RPiZ.
+1. Plug the SD Card in and power up the RPi.
 Give it around 90 seconds for the first boot as the system needs to set itself up.

-2. SSH into the RPiZ using username `pi` and password `raspberry` for the hostname `raspberrypi.local`.
+2. SSH into the RPi using username `pi` and password `raspberry` for the hostname `raspberrypi.local`.

    The hostname only works with OSX and linux.
-For Windows, you will need to set up a static IP or have a way of knowing the IP of the newly set up RPiZ.
+For Windows, you will need to set up a static IP or have a way of knowing the IP of the newly set up RPi.

    <!-- TODO: explain how to do this with windows... -->